PrincetonUniversity/AcceleDev/README.md

   made and i have no idea what he wants
 - there is no DSC_0052 in the US Facilities folder, so I left the current HPLC photo
+- IMG_2142 has a timestamp, so we should not use it as it looks highly unprofessional

 ###### ###### ###### ###### ###### ######### ###### ###### ###### ###### ######